Unveiling Fox (FOXA)'s Value: Is It Really Priced Right? A Compr

 Company Introduction

-Not sold to Disney by predecessor firm, Twenty First Century Fox in 2019, Fox Corp (FOXA, Financial) represents a diversified portfolio of assets.
-These include Fox News, the FOX broadcast network, FS1 and FS2, Fox Business, Big Ten Network, 28 owned and operated local television stations, Tubi, and the Fox Studios lot.
-Post the Disney sale, Fox has acquired other related and unrelated assets including Credible Labs, a consumer fintech firm.
+Fox represents the assets not sold to Disney by the predecessor firm, Twenty First Century Fox, in 2019.
+The remaining assets include Fox News, the FOX broadcast network, FS1 and FS2, Fox Business, Big Ten Network, 28 owned and operated local television stations of which 17 are affiliated with the Fox Network, Tubi, and the Fox Studios lot.
 The Murdoch family continues to control the successor firm, which represents a large-scale bet on the value of live sports and news in the U.S. market.

-With the current stock price at $30.98 and a market cap of $14.60 billion, Fox Corp (FOXA, Financial) is trading below its GF Value of $40.7.
-This suggests that the stock is modestly undervalued.
-The following analysis will provide a deeper understanding of the company's value.
+At its current price of $32.16 per share, Fox has a market cap of $15.10 billion and is believed to be modestly undervalued compared to its GF Value of $40.71.
+Here is the income breakdown of Fox:

-The GF Value is a proprietary estimation of a stock's fair value, computed considering three factors: historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
-The GF Value Line offers a snapshot of the stock's ideal fair trading value.
+The GF Value represents the current intrinsic value of a stock.
+It is computed based on historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
+The GF Value Line on our summary page provides an overview of the fair value at which the stock should ideally be traded.

-According to GuruFocus Value calculation, Fox (FOXA, Financial) is estimated to be modestly undervalued.
-If the price of a stock is significantly above the GF Value Line, it is overvalued and its future return is likely to be poor.
-Conversely, if it is significantly below the GF Value Line, its future return will likely be higher.
-Therefore, as Fox is relatively undervalued, the long-term return of its stock is likely to be higher than its business growth.
+Fox (FOXA, Financial) stock is believed to be modestly undervalued based on the GF Value calculation.
+This suggests that the long-term return of its stock is likely to be higher than its business growth.

 Financial Strength

-An investment in a company with poor financial strength carries a higher risk of permanent loss of capital.
-Hence, it is crucial to review a company's financial strength before deciding to buy its stock.
-Fox's cash-to-debt ratio of 0.52 is worse than 62.51% of 1003 companies in the Media - Diversified industry.
-However, GuruFocus ranks the overall financial strength of Fox at 6 out of 10, indicating fair financial strength.
+A company's financial strength is a critical aspect to consider before deciding to purchase shares.
+Fox has a cash-to-debt ratio of 0.52, which ranks worse than 62% of 1000 companies in the Media - Diversified industry.
+The overall financial strength of Fox is 6 out of 10, indicating fair financial health.

 Profitability and Growth

-Investing in profitable companies, especially those with consistent profitability over the long term, poses less risk.
+Investing in profitable companies, especially those that have demonstrated consistent profitability over the long term, poses less risk.
 Fox has been profitable 8 over the past 10 years.
-It has a revenue of $14.90 billion and an Earnings Per Share (EPS) of $2.32.
-Its operating margin is 18.53%, ranking better than 88.41% of 1018 companies in the Media - Diversified industry.
-Overall, GuruFocus ranks Fox's profitability at 8 out of 10, indicating strong profitability.
+Its operating margin is 18.53%, which ranks better than 88.59% of 1017 companies in the Media - Diversified industry.
+Overall, GuruFocus ranks the profitability of Fox at 8 out of 10, indicating strong profitability.

-One of the most important factors in the valuation of a company is growth.
-Companies that grow faster create more value for shareholders, especially if that growth is profitable.
-Fox's average annual revenue growth is 12%, ranking better than 79.73% of 957 companies in the Media - Diversified industry.
-Its 3-year average EBITDA growth is 11.5%, ranking better than 61.2% of 768 companies in the Media - Diversified industry.
+Another crucial factor in the valuation of a company is its growth.
+The average annual revenue growth of Fox is 12%, which ranks better than 79.48% of 955 companies in the Media - Diversified industry.
+The 3-year average EBITDA growth is 11.5%, which ranks better than 61.33% of 768 companies in the Media - Diversified industry.

-Another method of determining the profitability of a company is to compare its return on invested capital to the weighted average cost of capital.
-Return on invested capital (ROIC) measures how well a company generates cash flow relative to the capital it has invested in its business.
-The weighted average cost of capital (WACC) is the rate that a company is expected to pay on average to all its security holders to finance its assets.
+Comparing a company's return on invested capital (ROIC) to the weighted average cost of capital (WACC) is another method of determining its profitability.
+ROIC measures how well a company generates cash flow relative to the capital it has invested in its business.
+WACC is the rate that a company is expected to pay on average to all its security holders to finance its assets.
 When the ROIC is higher than the WACC, it implies the company is creating value for shareholders.
-For the past 12 months, Fox's return on invested capital is 12.23, and its cost of capital is 5.96.
+For the past 12 months, Fox's return on invested capital is 12.23, and its cost of capital is 5.95.

 Conclusion

-Overall, Fox Corp (FOXA, Financial) stock is estimated to be modestly undervalued.
+Overall, Fox (FOXA, Financial) stock is believed to be modestly undervalued.
 The company's financial condition is fair and its profitability is strong.
-Its growth ranks better than 61.2% of 768 companies in the Media - Diversified industry.
+Its growth ranks better than 61.33% of 768 companies in the Media - Diversified industry.
 To learn more about Fox stock, you can check out its 30-Year Financials here.